xxl4/me/source/_posts/IT-security-2024-09-17.md

 **Five Key Questions for Kubernetes Disaster Recovery**

-**1. What recovery time objective (RTO) and recovery point objective (RPO) are acceptable?**
+**1. What is the Recovery Time Objective (RTO) and Recovery Point Objective (RPO)?**

-* RTO is the maximum acceptable time for recovery.
-* RPO is the maximum amount of data loss that can be tolerated.
+* Determine the acceptable time for recovery and the maximum data loss tolerable.
-* These objectives determine the frequency of backups and the recovery strategies to employ.

-**2. What backup strategies are appropriate for Kubernetes?**

-* **Persistent volume backups:** Back up the data stored in persistent volumes (PVs).
-* **Etcd backups:** Back up the Kubernetes cluster state stored in Etcd.
-* **Application-specific backups:** Back up application data and configuration.

-**3. Where should backups be stored?**

-* **Cloud storage:** Reliable and scalable, but may incur costs.
-* **On-premises storage:** Lower costs, but may require additional infrastructure.
-* **Hybrid approach:** Combine on-premises and cloud storage for redundancy.
+**2. How will data be backed up and restored?**

+* Establish a reliable backup strategy for Kubernetes resources (e.g., etcd, PVCs, secrets).

+**3. What methods will be used for failover and workload recovery?**

+* Determine the failover mechanisms (e.g., cluster failover, workload replication) and the process for recovering workloads.

-**4. How should backups be validated?**
+**4. How will the disaster recovery plan be tested and validated?**

-* Regularly test backups to ensure they are complete and restorable.
+* Regularly conduct disaster recovery drills to ensure the plan's effectiveness.
-* Utilize tools like Velero to automate backup and restoration processes.

-**5. What disaster recovery plan should be implemented?**
+**5. Who is responsible for disaster recovery and what are their roles?**

-* Define the steps for disaster recovery, including:
-    * Identifying the cause of the failure
-    * Restoring backups
-    * Rebuilding the cluster
-    * Testing the recovery
-* Consider using a disaster recovery orchestration tool to automate these steps.
+* Assign clear responsibilities for disaster recovery tasks and establish communication channels for coordination.

 ## Teenager arrested in TfL cyber attack investigation
 [Read more](https://www.computerweekly.com/news/366610286/Teenager-arrested-in-TfL-cyber-attack-investigation)